 If you’re still unsure which one you should choose, then I recommend the;

-If you also want to use your machine for jogging or running and weigh less than 220 Lbs, I would go for the Sunny Health & Fitness.
+If you also want to use your machine for jogging or running and weigh less than 300 Lbs, I would go for the LifeSpan TR1200i.
 It’s a decent model with more than enough features to help you lose weight.

 Good luck with your decision and your weight loss journey.
-If you've got a question, then feel free to ask it in the comment section below!
+If you’ve got a question about heavy-duty treadmills (or something else), then feel free to ask it in the comment section below!